Skip to Content

 Sometimes I choose to raw pack the meat simply because it’s faster, but I do think I get a better end product for storing when I hot pack the venison.
 Sometimes when I raw pack venison there isn’t enough natural meat juices to cover the meat.

 You don’t need to add water or broth when you raw pack venison as the meat will make it’s own juice during the canning process.
-But super lean meat like venison doesn’t always make enough of it’s own liquid to cover the meat, so you can add a little water, broth or tomato juice without compromising safety.

 Canning venison with the hot pack method means that you precook the meat in a small amount of fat before you put in the jars.
 Then you pour the drippings, broth, or hot water over the meat.
 This helps you know that there will be enough liquid to cover the meat in the finished product but it takes a little longer.